r-spatial/dtwSat/cran-comments.md

 # v0.2.0

+* Include twdtwApply for raster and 3D arrays

 * Include Fortran optimization

   Two functions written in Fortran were included in this version, one to perform the accumulated cost and the second to trace back the alignment paths